ezraroi/Human-AI-Collab/output/biological_substrates.md

 ## [BIOLOGICAL SUBSTRATE] Systems Consolidation
 [Literature] Domain: Bio-Embodied, Temporal: Static

-The process during NREM sleep where the Hippocampus "replays" insights to the Neocortex, making them permanent.
+The process during NREM sleep where the Hippocampus "replays" insights to the Neocortex, supporting longer-term stabilization.
-This provides a biological mechanism that supports durability across time; the Journal provides re-enterable substrate (Chronotope), and Time (including sleep) supports stabilization of metabolized content.
+This provides a biological mechanism that supports durability across time; the Journal provides re-enterable substrate (Chronotope: **diachronic alterity / addressable past-self I-position**), and Time (including sleep) supports stabilization of **metabolized + materialized** content (not a substitute for Journal inscription when identity stakes / durable accumulation are in scope).
 **Notes: **Neural mechanism supporting long-term stabilization over time; aligns with Journal ↔ Time as substrate + temporal support.

 ---